The Sauna Basics You Need To Know

-At Boutique Rooms, our guests have exclusive access to their own private sauna at our gorgeous rustic property, The Retreat, allowing you to make the most out of the benefits of a sauna every day you stay with us!
+At Boutique Lux, guests have exclusive access to their own private sauna at our gorgeous rustic property, The Retreat, allowing you to make the most out of the benefits of a sauna every day you stay with us!

 But how do you know where to begin?
 Below is a list of sauna basics for preparation before and during use as well as some tips and tricks to help you become an expert in sauna-use!